BinukiMihara/BinukiMihara/README.md

 ---
 ### About Me:
 - 🌱 I’m currently learning **Data Science**
 - 💬 Ask me about **Web development | OOC**
+- 👯 I’m looking to collaborate on projects and seeking for an **internship**
 - 📫 How to reach me **miharabinuki@gmail.com**
 - ⚡ Fun fact **In a world full of ifs, be someone's else's else**

 ---